MechanicalRabbit/FunSQL.jl/docs/src/guide.md

-The bulk of patient data consists of clinical events: visits to healthcare providers, recorded observations, diagnosed conditions, prescribed medications, etc.  In this tutorial we only use two types of events, visits and conditions:
+The bulk of patient data consists of clinical events: visits to healthcare providers, recorded observations, diagnosed conditions, prescribed medications, etc.  In this guide we only use two types of events, visits and conditions:

     const visit_occurrence =
         SQLTable(:visit_occurrence,